Share On

 Use Designated Tools Or Disinfect Between Uses

 Ideally, separate tools should be used for each flock (keeping in mind that these tools must be stored in an area where they cannot be contaminated).
-If it is not possible to have separate tools, they will need to be properly disinfected between uses (particularly if they are used in areas wild birds have access to such as larger mammalian resident spaces).
+If it is not possible to have separate tools, they will need to be properly disinfected between uses (particularly if they are used in areas wild birds have access to).
 It may be prudent to use separate tools for resident waterfowl since they are especially susceptible and could be infected without showing obvious signs of illness.

 Clean And Disinfect Food And Water Containers At Least Once Per Day